josiasbudaydeveloper/cloudwalk-self-driven-bank-gpt-chatbot/README.md

 # cloudwalk-self-driven-bank-gpt-chatbot
 This is a ChatBot project to explain about the CloudWalk's Self Driven Bank project, based on OpenAI's GPT technology.

+## Version 2.0.0
+Breaking changes about the chatbot logic:
+### Now the chatbot will always answer the questions separately
+#### Explanation
+The previous intention was build something like ChatGPT, where it can understand the changes in the context during the conversasion.

+This is a complex feature and may be it will be implemented in the future, but for now, I will make all questions be treated separetely.

+In addition, another disadvantage is that every new question will send the entire information about CloudWalk, so the costs will be a little higher, because the API charges $0.002/token.

+#### In summary, these are the disadvantages of this solution:
+The chat do not understand any information between the questions The costs related to the API behind the chat will be a little higher, because the API charges $0.002/token and the messages of the question will always be with the entire information about CloudWalk.

 ## Project Description
 This is the description of my project of OpenAI API's usage showcase.